Collegiate School (New Jersey)

-Collegiate School is a private coeducational day school located in Passaic, New Jersey, United States.
+Collegiate School is a private coeducational day school located in Passaic, in Passaic County, in the U.S. state of New Jersey.
 Established in 1895, the school serves students in pre-kindergarten through twelfth grade.
 The school has an enrollment of about 160 students.
 The school has been accredited by the Middle States Association of Colleges and Schools Commission on Secondary Schools since 1974.

-As of the 2021–22 school year, the school had an enrollment of 38 students (plus 59 in PreK) and 8.1 classroom teachers (on an FTE basis), for a student–teacher ratio of 4.7:1.
-The school's student body was 68.4% (3) Hispanic, 15.8% (6) White, 7.9% (3) Asian, 5.3% (2) Black and 2.6% (1) two or more races.
+As of the 2023–24 school year, the school had an enrollment of 40 students (plus 6 in PreK) and 6.8 classroom teachers (on an FTE basis), for a student–teacher ratio of 5.9:1.
+The school's student body was 67.5% (0) Hispanic, 15.0% (6) White, 15.0% (6) Black and 2.5% (1) two or more races.

 The school aims to provide "a safe, individual oriented environment that stresses basic skills, positive attitudes, values and academic growth."
 Collegiate is a member of the New Jersey Association of Independent Schools.